codesharedot/nexo-price-gnome-ticket/README.md

-# hypercash price gnome ticket
+# maidsafecoin price gnome ticket

-Gnome 3 desktop ticker for hypercash price with Python and argos.
-Rename to hypercash.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for maidsafecoin price with Python and argos.
+Rename to maidsafecoin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org